-You may find that you can make an even bigger leap than you originally aimed for, by working with an accountability partner.
-Think big and don't hold back!
+Perhaps you will find that you can make an even bigger leap than you originally aimed for, by working with an accountability partner.
+Think big and don’t hold back!
 You might surprise yourself at what you can achieve.

 Breaking Down Your Goals

 It’s a good idea to break your bigger goal down into smaller, more manageable steps.
 You might want to do this before your first meeting with your accountability partner, or you might want to talk it through with them and decide together on the best approach to breaking it down.